 She now lives in Tallahassee, FL where she is an accompanist for the Florida State University School of Dance and a music/choir director and virtual worship coordinator for the United Church of Tallahassee.
 She is also a freelance accompanist for the FSU School of Music where she has accompanied vocal students in lessons, juries, and recitals, as well as two Student Opera Society productions, Bagatelle and Filthy Habit.

 She is currently working as a summer pianist at the Houston Ballet for their 2021 Summer Intensive Program.

-Adeline graduated summa cum laude from Messiah College in May 2016 with a Bachelor of Arts in Music.
-During her time there she studied classical piano with Ya Ting Chang, collaborative piano with Dr. Patrice Ewoldt, and jazz piano/improvisation with Kirk Reese.
-She was the pianist for the Messiah College Wind Ensemble and Messiah College Jazz Fusion band as well as a collaborative pianist for both the music and theatre departments, where she accompanied instrumental and vocal soloists, chamber ensembles, and large ensembles (such as Messiah's Opera Workshop).
+Adeline graduated summa cum laude from Messiah University in May 2016 with a Bachelor of Arts in Music.
+During her time there she studied classical piano with Ya Ting Chang, collaborative piano with Dr. Patrice Ewoldt, and jazz piano and improvisation with Kirk Reese.
+She was the pianist for the Messiah University Wind Ensemble and Messiah University Jazz Fusion band as well as a collaborative pianist for both the music and theatre departments, where she accompanied instrumental and vocal soloists, chamber ensembles, and large ensembles (such as Messiah's Opera Workshop).
 She was also the rehearsal pianist for a full-length musical, Babes in Arms.

 “Art is the thing that makes truth new all over again”